-For composition sampling, the sample and sub-sample method above may be expanded to include the situation of whole haul sampling when two species dominate the catch.
-The extrapolation may not be carried to more than two species.
-For example, if a majority of the catch is comprised of pollock and jellyfish and there is very little other bycatch, sort the bycatch from the entire haul and identify, count and weigh them.
-Take a random sub-sample of pollock and jellyfish together and count and weigh them to determine their average weights and their relative percentage by weight.
-The sub-sample of pollock and jellyfish must weigh a minimum of 200 kg, and the data must be recorded in the worksheet portion of Species Composition Form.
+The sample and sub-sample method above may be expanded for when two species dominate the catch.
+For example, some hauls may have a majority of pollock and jellyfish with very little other bycatch.
+In this case, sort the other bycatch from the entire haul and identify, count and weigh them.
+Also take a random sub-sample of just pollock and jellyfish together - as they occur.
+This sub-sample for two species must be larger.
+A subsample for two predominant species must weigh a minimum of 200 kg.
+If more than two species are prevalent in the catch, change to the Weighed Sampling method to sample for composition (see text on page 49).